-Annually, MO HealthNet selects a statistically valid sample (95% confidence level and a plus or minus 5% margin of error rate) of waiver support plans for review.
+Annually, MO HealthNet selects a statistically valid sample (95% confidence level and a plus or minius 5% margin of error rate)of waiver support plans for review.
 This review by staff from the State Medicaid Agency ensures individuals receiving waivered services had a support plan in effect for the period of time services were provided.
-The review process also ensures that the need for services that were provided was documented in the service plan, and that all service needs in the support plan were properly authorized prior to service delivery.
+The review process also ensures that the need for services that were provided was documented in the support plan, and that all service needs in the support plan were properly authorized prior to service delivery.

-h.
-Service Plan Review and Update.
-The service plan is subject to at least annual periodic review and update to assess the appropriateness and adequacy of the services as participant needs change.
-Specify the minimum schedule for the review and update of the service plan: Every three months or more frequently when necessary Every six months or more frequently when necessary Every twelve months or more frequently when necessary Other schedule Specify the other schedule: i. nintenance of Service Plan Forms.
-Written copies or electronic facsimiles of service plans are maintained for a minimum period are as required by 45 CFR §92.42.
-Service plans are maintained by the following (check each that applies): Medicaid agency of 3 Operating agency Case manager Other Specify: Approved Targeted Case Management Entities that provide support coordination, including support plan development, maintai n
+II. and adequacy of the services as participant needs change.
+Specify the minimum schedule for the review and update of the service plan: Every three months or more frequently when necessary Every six months or more frequently when necessary Every twelve months or more frequently when necessary Other schedule Specify the other schedule: i.
+Maintenance of Service Plan Forms.
+Written copies or electronic facsimiles of service plans are maintained for a minimum period of 3 years as required by 45 CFR §92.42.
+Service plans are maintained by the following (check each that applies): Medicaid agency ✓ Operating agency Case manager ✓ Other Specify: Approved Targeted Case Management Entities that provide support coordination, including support plan development, maintain the support plans of participants for whom they coordinate services.